brendam/jekyll-incorporated/README.md

 makehackvoid.com
 ================

-This project is to create a replacement for the front-facing MakeHackVoid website, visible at [makehackvoid.com](http://makehackvoid.com).
+This project is to create a replacement for the front-facing MakeHackVoid website, visible at [makehackvoid.com](http://makehackvoid.com). hello klepas

 Technologies
 ------------